 Assessed and Supported Year in Employment (ASYE) is designed to help newly qualified social workers (NQSWs) to develop their skills, knowledge and capability.
 It aims to strengthen their professional confidence.
 It aims to provide them with access to regular and focused support during their first year of employment.
 Their safeguarding skills should be developed as part of this process.

 8. Learning and Development

-The Safeguarding Adults Board will lead and each organisation will determine their own Learning and Development activities which may include seminars on specific topics, practice development forums whereby staff learn from audits and performance data, and peer challenges as well as formal training.
+The STSCAP will lead and each organisation will determine their own Learning and Development activities which may include seminars on specific topics, practice development forums whereby staff learn from audits and performance data, and peer challenges as well as formal training.
 Learning and Development activity should be informed by learning from SARs and a shared approach to learning.

 All organisations need to ensure that staff and volunteers have access to training and continuous professional development that is appropriate to their level of responsibility.
 Safeguarding adults and mental capacity training is mandatory in most organisations.
 It is suggested that at a minimum it should cover: